-I took this photo in a small town outside Mysore, India, in a tiny Islamic school with a few classrooms and less than a hundred, maybe less than fifty students.
-I had been invited to visit because of my status as a visiting English Language Specialist with the US State Department.
+I took this photo in a small town outside Mysore, India, in a tiny Islamic school with a few classrooms and less than a hundred, maybe less than fifty, students.
+I had been invited to visit because I was an English Language Specialist with the U.S. State Department.
 I was often transported to places like this with little or no agenda except to somehow show up as an “expert.”

 Of course, I wasn’t an expert in these environments.
-I had no idea where the students were coming from in terms of their learning styles and needs and the teachers’ challenges.
+I had no idea where the students were coming from in terms of their learning styles and needs or the teachers’ challenges.

-I was always asked to visit the classrooms, sometimes to speak (without having been given any idea what to talk about), and then usually met with the administration, teachers and principles. and treated to lunch or tea and biscuits, all very formal and respectful.
-It was a situation of mutual honor in that they felt honored to have a visitor of my status, and I felt honored to be invited to share this time with them, to be invited into their world for a brief moment.
+I was always asked to visit the classrooms, sometimes to speak (without having been given any idea what to talk about), and then I would meet with the teachers and principles. and be treated to lunch, or tea and biscuits, all very formal and incredibly respectful.
+It was a situation of mutual honor in that they felt honored to have a visitor from the U.S. Embassy, and I felt honored to be invited to share this time with them, to be invited into their world for a brief moment.

 In this little school near Mysore, after listening to the teacher’s lesson, I asked if I could take a few photographs.
 Of course, the teacher said yes.
 But did the students really have a choice?
 As you can see, there is a different feeling coming from each of the students, some bored, mostly serious, one shy, a few looking to others across the way.
 For what, I wonder?
 Assurance?
 Approval?
 Amusement?

 But the little girl in the first row, the one in the brown scarf, has always mesmerized me.
 Her look is challenging.
 Defiant.
 Cool.

 I really like her.

 I may be taking the photo, but she is participating on her own terms.